 NOTE 2: The establishment of security in a decentralised environment may or may not include aspects such as the exchange of security material (e.g. keys) and use of authentication/authorisation mechanisms.

-Editor’s Note: The term “decentralised environment” is FFS.

 [PR 5.5.1.2-6] The 6G network shall support mechanisms allowing the use of credentials of different parties (e.g. operators or 3rd parties) in an element of the core network of the 6G system for providing end-to-end secure services.